Atlanta Student Movement: Sit-ins, protests, and boycotts

 On March 6, 1961, Jesse Hill requested Lonnie King and Sullivan, to attend an urgent meeting at the Chamber of Commerce.
 Power members of the white and black community were in attendance to call off the boycott on a gentleman's agreement to desegregate after the school system peacefully desegregates in the fall of 1961.
 The student leaders refused this agreement, as they wanted to keep fighting for equality.
-However, black leaders, including Martin Luther King Sr. and major NAACP leader, John Calhoun, insisted on the agreement because they have lived every day of their lives segregated and the white leaders are willing to sign an agreement to desegregate.
-The back leaders have waited their whole lives for this moment and would be willing to wait three to four months for desegregation.
+However, black leaders, including Martin Luther King Sr. and major NAACP leader, John Calhoun, insisted on the agreement, arguing that they had lived every day of their lives segregated and the white leaders were finally willing to sign an agreement to desegregate in three to four months' time.
 King and Sullivan felt betrayed by their elders in the black community but ultimately consented to the settlement.

 In the wake of the settlement, students and members of the Negro community expressed their dissatisfaction with the community's elder black leadership decision to postpone desegregation.
 On March 10, 1961, a mass meeting was held at Warren Memorial with over 2000 people in attendance.
 Elder black leaders, including A.T.
 Walden, Martin Luther King Sr., and William Holmes Borders attempted to lecture the hostile audience about the thought process behind the decision that was made on March 6.
 The crowd began to turn into an angry mob and Lonnie King immediately called Dr. Martin Luther King Jr. to come to speak to the audience.
 Martin Luther King Jr. entered and would orate one of the greatest speeches he had ever given.
 Dr. King Jr. implored audience members to "resist the cancerous disease of disunity."
 He stated, "If anyone breaks this contract, let it be the white man."